Transforming-Graph-Data/2025/_pages/invitees.md

 permalink: /invited/
 title: invited speakers
 description: the invited keynotes and the panelist of this workshop edition
-nav: false
+nav: true
 nav_order: 4
+categories: ["Keynote Speakers"]
-categories: ["Keynote Speakers", "Panelists"]
+# categories: ["Keynote Speakers", "Panelists"]

 profiles:
   # if you want to include more than one profile, just replicate the following block